solo-io/gloo/docs/content/guides/observability/grafana/dashboards/_index.md

 ---
 title: Dashboards
 weight: 1
-description: Documentation about the dynamically generated dashboards created by Gloo
+description: Documentation about the dynamically generated dashboards created by the observability component in Gloo
 ---

-> **Note**: Observability features are available only in enterprise Gloo

 1. [Whole-Cluster Dashboard](#whole-cluster-dashboard)
 1. [Dynamically Generated Dashboards](#dynamically-generated-dashboards)

 ## Whole-Cluster Dashboard
+> **Note**: This dashboard is packaged by default with Enterprise Gloo

 A dashboard showing whole-cluster metrics can be found in the `gloo/Envoy Statistics` dashboard.
 In that dashboard you can find panels showing:

 * Requests per Second